Skip to content

 9. EUI INFRASTRUCTURE, SOFTWARE, PROTOCOLS AND SUPPORT

 The EUI ICT Service provides infrastructure, software, hardware and connectivity support.
 Research software programmes are listed on the ICT web site.
-Technical support is provided at the site offices of the ICT Service.
+Technical support is provided by the site offices of the ICT Service.

-The Library’s subscription to SAGE Campus provides self-paced, interactive, learning modules for research methods in the social sciences.
-The companion SAGE Research Methods provides access to over 1,000 eBooks on all aspects of methodology in the social sciences - including searchable, full-text access to the Quantitative Applications in the Social Sciences series and the Qualitative Research Methods series.
+The Library’s subscription to SAGE Campus provides self-paced, interactive learning on Python and R. The companion SAGE Research Methods provides access to over 1,000 eBooks on all aspects of methodology in the social sciences - including searchable, full-text access to the Quantitative Applications in the Social Sciences series and the Qualitative Research Methods series.
 The Data Management Training Clearinghouse provides online learning resources for Python, R and other software.

-A directory of online research data software manuals, with links to full-text, is available on the Library web site.
-Data software manuals are available in the Badia Library and the Economics Departmental Library (Villa La Fonte) at shelfmarks 001 to 006.
+Data software manuals are available at the Badia Library and the Economics Departmental Library (Villa La Fonte) at shelfmarks 001 to 006.
 The Library holds a substantial collection of works on statistical theory, data science, applied mathematics, probability, calculus, data mining, modelling, optimisation, regression analysis, experimental design, survey methods, time series, artificial intelligence and machine learning (shelfmarks 500-519).
-Books, ebooks and manuals in any language may be suggested for acquisition by writing to [email protected].
+Books, ebooks and manuals in any language may be suggested for acquisition by the Library: [email protected].

 10. INTERNATIONAL RESEARCH DATA GUIDELINES

-This guide draws on these international sources, which are strongly recommended to scholars working with research data.
+This guide draws on the international sources listed below, which are strongly recommended to scholars working with research data.

-This page is based on the 2022 (10th edition) EUI Library Research Data Guide.
+This page is based on the 2023 (11th edition) EUI Library Research Data Guide (PDF).